icy-arctic-fox/mocks/doc/doubles.md

 end
 ```

-The two styles can be mixed.
+The two styles of default stubs can be mixed.
 Stubs declared in the block body override (take precedence) over the stubs declared with keyword arguments.
 This can be useful for fallback behavior and changing the return type.